vitorbeltrao/census-income-forecast/README.md

 ## Using the API <a name="api"></a>

-To use the app follow the [link](https://census-income-forecast.herokuapp.com/)
+To check the application documentation follow the [link](https://census-income-fore.onrender.com/docs)

+The url to the endpoint for making API requests is: https://census-income-fore.onrender.com/income_predictions
 ***

 ## Licensing and Author <a name="licensingandauthors"></a>